 Actionable feedback that you can leverage to improve your bottom line.

 NPS best practices generate results that actually mean something for your company’s growth.
 In the words of our VP of Education and Services, Cary Self, “NPS is not a research tool, it’s an action tool.”

 But so many companies get this wrong.
 They over-rely on the Net Promoter score itself and not on how to put survey responses to good use.

 With this guide to NPS survey best practices, we’ll show you how to get the most out of this tool, in a way that’s simple, fast, and meaningful for your bottom line.

-Let's start with a very quick whip around how NPS surveys work.
+Let us start with a very quick whip around how NPS surveys work.

-What is an NPS Survey?
+What Is an NPS Survey?